 Westfield prides itself on its high standards of behaviour and consideration for all members of the school community.
-In order to protect members of the community and to reinforce high standards, it may be necessary to consider the temporary exclusion of a pupil.
+To protect members of the community and to reinforce high standards, it may be necessary to consider the temporary exclusion of a pupil.

-For serious offences or repeated misdemeanors, pupils may be exclusion from classes for a period of time (internal exclusion), or excluded from school for a period of time (external exclusion).
+For serious offences or repeated misdemeanors, pupils may be excluded from classes for a period (internal exclusion) or excluded from school for a period (external exclusion).